Kawarayu-Onsen Station

 Kawarayu-Onsen Station (川原湯温泉駅, Kawarayu-Onsen-eki) is a passenger railway station in the town of Naganohara, Gunma, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kawarayu-Onsen Station is served by the Agatsuma Line, and is located 42.0 kilometers from the starting point of the line at Shibukawa Station.

 Station layout

 The station consists of a single island platform connected to the station building by a footbridge.
 It is staffed.

 Platforms

 History

 The station opened on 20 April 1946, initially named Kawarayu Station (川原湯駅).
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 It was renamed Kawarayu-Onsen on 1 December 1991.
+The station building was remade in 2014.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 18 passengers daily (boarding passengers only).